…and motion matched with motion, song with song–

 – Cicero, “The Dream of Scipio

 Stepping into the Houston Center for Contemporary Craft, the visitor hears tones from Andy Paiko and Ethan Rose’s Transference long before arriving in the gallery, but because the range of frequencies these sounds inhabit cannot be located in space by the human ear, the listener cannot discern from whence the sound originates.
 “Ethereal,” “otherworldly,” “transparent” and “pure” have all been used to describe the apparently sourceless, surrounding sound which seemingly materializes spontaneously from thin air.
 The sound might be compared to the spooky sound of a theremin or a musical saw, but anybody who has rubbed a wet fingertip around the edge of a wine glass knows this phenomenon.
+If you are unsure as to how a musical saw looks like, https://musiccritic.com can get you acquainted with the weird and wonderful musical device.
 This is the sound of glass, singing.

 “It’s quieter today,” says Susie Silbert, curatorial fellow at HCCC.
 “It changes with the weather.”